 At the end of each iteration, the result is demonstrated to all stakeholders.
 Therefore, everyone can watch the development progress, swiftly implement any changes if needed, and minimize the overall risks.

-The methodology reduces time to market and development costs since smaller increments mitigate the possibility of releasing a product that doesn’t meet initial requirements.
+The agile methodology reduces time to market and development costs since smaller increments mitigate the possibility of releasing a product that doesn’t meet initial requirements.

 Choosing a Winning App Development Strategy